Ohio Turnpike Toll.com

 The Indiana Toll Road directly continues I-80 / I-90 from Exit 239, running 157 miles across northern Indiana to the Illinois state line.
 Class 1 E-ZPass full-state runs roughly $12-14 in 2026, similar per-mile to Ohio.
 So a full PA-to-IL crossing on I-80 / I-90 costs around $31-33 with E-ZPass: $19 Ohio plus $12-14 Indiana.

-Can I take a break at the Indiana border?+
+Can I take a break near the Indiana border?+

 What's the full-route toll for a 5-axle truck?+

-Class 5 commercial semi: $58.75 westbound or $49.75 eastbound with E-ZPass.
-Cash is $74.00 / $62.75.
+Class 5 commercial semi: $59.00 westbound or $49.75 eastbound with E-ZPass, summing the official ticket-section fare and barrier tolls.
+Cash/credit is $74.25 / $62.75.
 This is the canonical over-the-road freight toll for crossing Ohio.
-For fleets running steady volume across the state, the E-ZPass discount is automatic and the maintenance fee is waived because high-frequency commercial traffic exceeds the 30-trip monthly threshold easily.
+For fleets running steady volume across the state, the E-ZPass discount is automatic and the transponder lease fee is waived because high-frequency commercial traffic clears the 30-trip monthly threshold easily.

 Related routes and pages